 1 I. INTRODUCTION 2 Q. PLEASE STATE YOUR NAME AND BUSINESS ADDRESS.
 3 A. My name is Peter I. Tumminello.
 My business address is 201 St. Charles Avenue, Suite 4 3000, New Orleans, LA 70130.
 5 6 Q. ON WHOSE BEHALF ARE YOU TESTIFYING IN THIS PROCEEDING?
 7 A. I am filing testimony on behalf of the BCP Applicants.
 1 8 9 Q. BY WHOM ARE YOU EMPLOYED AND IN WHAT POSITION?
-10 A. I am the Executive Chairman of the Board for Delta Utilities and am also the President and 11 Founder of Anticipate Energy Advisors.
+10 A. I am the Executive Chairman of the Board of Delta Utilities, a regulated natural gas utility.
+11 I am also the President and Founder of Anticipate Energy Advisors.
 12 13 Q. PLEASE BRIEFLY OUTLINE YOUR RESPONSIBILITIES IN THOSE 14 POSITIONS.
-15 A. As Executive Chairman of the Board for Delta Utilities, I am responsible for overall 16 direction and governance of the board and company executive leadership.
-The company 17 has approximately 1000 employees, \$1.7 Billion in market capitalization, and was formed 18 through the acquisition of Centerpoint's Louisiana and Mississippi natural gas utilities and
+15 A. As Executive Chairman of Delta Utilities, I oversee the company's strategic direction and 16 provide governance leadership to the board and executive team.
+Delta Utilities has 17 approximately 1,000 employees and a market capitalization of \$1.7 billion.
+The company 18 was formed through the acquisition of CenterPoint's natural gas utilities in Louisiana and